hujhax/austin-improv-wiki/Rise & Shine.md

 |Years	=		2009-2010
 }}

-*Rise & Shine* was an improvised morning talk show parody of "Regis & Kelli" and regional/local morning talk shows.
+*Rise & Shine* was an improvised morning talk show parody of *[[Wikipedia - Regis and Kelly#2001.E2.80.9311 -  Live.21 with Regis and Kelly|Regis & Kelly]]* and regional/local morning talk shows.
 Each episode took place in real time as if it were being recorded (a monoscene).

 The cast played the same characters every time & invited a guest player to improvise a fictional celebrity.

 ## Cast & Roles
 *[[Valerie Ward]] as Lorelei Reiser, one of the host.